 And that’s the reward.
 Rewards don’t have to be expensive—you just have to use your imagination.
 For older kids, you can go hiking, go downtown, go by the river, go to the park, more screen time.
 For teens, you can let them earn later bedtimes or more time with their friends.
 With adolescents, the reward is often getting away from you and being on their own, and that’s okay.

 Related content: Kids Who Ignore Consequences: 10 Ways to Make Them Stick

 When a parent decides they’re going to start using more responsibility and accountability language when they talk with their kids, they should sit down and clearly state that fact.
 In a calm time, say to your kids individually:

 “From now on, I’m going to start to point out how we meet responsibilities around here.
 That way, you’ll have a clearer idea of how many responsibilities I meet and why I think it’s important that you meet your responsibilities.”

 Discuss why meeting responsibilities are important to your success in life.
 People who don’t meet their responsibilities are not successful.

 What does “not successful” mean?
-Well, for adults it could mean a range of things, but when you’re talking to a teenager or a middle school child, not successful means they’re not going to be able to go out or to buy that new game.
-They’re not going to have their own car or have nice clothes.
+Well, for adults, it could mean a range of things.
+But when you’re talking to a teenager or a middle school child, not successful means they’re not going to be able to go out or to buy that new game.
+Not successful means they’re not going to have their own car or nice clothes.
 In other words: